VictorSyntez/governance/docs/gf_info/glossary.md

 >Note:

+## Canacred Glossary missing terms and definitions

+We will substitute term **member** with the term **participant**.
+We will have two types of **Participants**: **Contributors** - those with the write access and **Readers*** - those with the read access only.

+ Self-Certification, Certification, or Accreditation, Member Application Practices and Procedures, Identity Utility Administrator (Authorised Network Administrator), *Canacred Open Source Code*, Utility Service Provider, Hosting Provider, Validator and Observer Nodes, *Crisis Management Plan*, Network Interface Controller, Diffuse Trust Principle, High Availability Principle, Transaction Author, Data Controller, Data Processor, FIFO Waiting [list](https://queue-it.com/queue-first-in-first-out/)

 ## Abstract from  PCTF Glossary**:

 The PCTF Glossary provides definitions and examples for terms that appear across DIACC PCTF documentation.
 The content of the PCTF Glossary is:
 1. **Terms**–The words or phrases that appear frequently and that are used with a specific intent (i.e., not their everyday English meaning) in the PCTF documentation
 2. **Definitions**–A statement that provides the accepted and precise meaning of the associated term in the PCTF context